Q: IS THERE REALLY SUCH A THING AS A KTM 300SX?

 Pro Circuit 250SX pipe.
 Peak horsepower with this pipe was boosted to 50.48 horsepower.
 It made the smallest peak power gains of the three pipes we tested but still made 4.8-horsepower more than a stock 250SX engine at seven grand.
 None of the test riders liked this pipe on our 300SX kit engine because it had a big dip at the power-valve opening and fell off on top.
 It felt very pipey.

 Stock KTM 250SX exhaust.
 Peak horsepower with the stock pipe was a massive 52.21 horsepower, but at 7000 rpm, the stock pipe gave up one horse to the Pro Circuit 300XC pipe while still making 4.3 more horsepower than the stock 250SX engine.
-Strangely, the effect of less horsepower at 7000 rpm and amazing peak horsepower at 8200 rpm resulted in a pipe that MXA’s Pro test riders loved.
+Strangely, the effect of less horsepower at 7000 rpm and amazing peak horsepower at 8200 rpm resulted in a pipe that MXA’s AMA National Pro test riders loved.
 It hit the hardest of all three pipes, and that hit was exaggerated by the fact that it came out of nowhere.
-Our Novice and Vet test riders hated this pipe because it was hard to keep on the pipe, and when it hit, it induced lots of wheelies and wheelspin.
+However, our Novice and Vet test riders hated this pipe because it was hard to keep on the pipe, and when it hit, it induced lots of wheelies and wheelspin.

 Pro Circuit 304 long silencer.
 As a final test, we mounted Pro Circuit’s long 300XC 304 silencer on the 300XC pipe.
 It made 49.76 horsepower at peak, which wasn’t very good, but even worse, it peaked 300 rpm sooner and fell off at 8000 rpm, whereas the shorter R-304 silencer didn’t start to lose significant over-rev until 8700 rpm.
 The long silencer was a buzzkill.
 We would never run it for motocross.
 Oddly, Pro Circuit does not list the R-304 shorty silencer as a 300XC part, but it fits and works.